-- 71. A student's previous disciplinary record will not normally be relevant to whether they have committed an offence.
-However, if the student has previously committed the same or a very similar offence then it may be relevant.
-For example, the fact that a student has previously been penalised for poor academic practice may be relevant to whether they have committed plagiarism. - 72.
-The student's previous disciplinary record is likely to be relevant to decisions about penalty. - 73.
+- 147. A student's previous disciplinary record will not normally be relevant to whether they have committed an offence.
+However, it is likely to be relevant to decisions about penalty. - 148.
 If the investigator decides the previous offence is relevant it should consider at what stage this information should be shared with the decision makers to ensure it is not prejudicial to a fair outcome being reached.